Second Battle of Quảng Trị: Battle

 By 20 July the Marine Division had consolidated its position north of Quảng Trị City, while the Airborne continued trying to break in.
 On 22 July the Marines launched a three battalion operation against PAVN supply lines south of the Thạch Hãn River.
 The 5th Battalion would be landed by HMM-164 helicopters 4 km north of the city, while the other two battalions, supported by tanks would attack north, the combined force would then move southeast.
 The helicopter landing proceeded smoothly, while the ground assault met heavy resistance and could only break through PAVN defenses with air and artillery support.
 After two days the Marines had killed 133 PAVN and destroyed three tanks.

 On 27 July, the Marine Division was ordered to relieve the Airborne units as the lead element in the battle.
 Progress was slow, consisting of vicious house-to-house fighting and incessant artillery barrages by both sides.
-During July, ARVN claimed the PAVN lost more than 1,880 dead, 51 armored vehicles captured or destroyed and seven antiaircraft guns, four artillery pieces, a 20-ton ammunition dump and 1,200 individual weapons captured.
+During July, the ARVN claimed the PAVN lost more than 1,880 dead, 51 armored vehicles captured or destroyed and seven antiaircraft guns, four artillery pieces, a 20-ton ammunition dump and 1,200 individual weapons captured.
 During July, U.S. aircraft flew 5,461 tactical sorties and 2,054 B-52 strikes and operated five aircraft carriers to support the counteroffensive.